codepath/android_guides/Push-Messaging.md

 #### Push Broadcast Receiver

 Receiving push notifications sent with Parse can be done using the [BroadcastReceiver](http://developer.android.com/reference/android/content/BroadcastReceiver.html) to manage the incoming push events.
 Any activity can register to handle these broadcast events.
-If you want to implement the push notification receiver, then check out [this excellent tutorial](http://ahirazitai.blogspot.in/2013/05/push-notification.html).
-Full source code for that tutorial can be [found on github](https://github.com/ahiraz/pushNotificationDemo).
+If you want to implement the push notification receiver, then check out [this Stack Overflow article](http://stackoverflow.com/questions/26574363/how-to-add-parsepushbroadcastreceiver-getactivity-to-an-application).
+Full source code for another [tutorial](http://ahirazitai.blogspot.in/2013/05/push-notification.html) can be [found on github](https://github.com/ahiraz/pushNotificationDemo).

 ### Communicating with an Activity